 # N/P – Not published: the number is hidden to prevent calculation of numbers in cells with less than 5 students

-This program prepares graduates for a range of careers in leading academic or professional organisations.
-Their research training and critical thinking will give graduates an edge in rapidly changing work environments, where logical reasoning, creative thinking and good communication skills are essential.
+This program prepares graduates for a range of careers that complement any industry.
+Their research training and critical thinking will give them an edge in rapidly changing work environments, where logical reasoning, creative thinking and good communication skills are essential.

 4 years Full time or 8 years Part time